stephenbrutch/Pilot-Models-for-Physics-Informed-Neural-Networks/README.md

 # Pilot-Models-for-Physics-Informed-Neural-Networks
-In this we will have the materials related to my research on modeling pilot control using physics informed neural networks
+In this we will have the codes/notes related to my research on modeling pilot control using physics informed neural networks

 ## 1) Overview: Inside each PDF there is:
 1. The link to my google colab code